Bowls of protein

 Micellar Casein

-Micellar casein is made directly from microfiltered milk.
-It contains casein in its micellar form, and is often used in sports nutrition products in its concentrated form, or as a substitute for other casein ingredients.
+Made from microfiltered milk.
+Contains casein in micellar form.
+Often used in sports nutrition products in concentrated form or as a substitute for other casein ingredients.
+Considered to have a “delayed effect” as a slowly digested protein.

 Milk Protein Concentrates

-These ingredients are made by simple filtration techniques which selectively remove the lactose from skim milk, thereby concentrating the proteins in the same ratio as found in milk.
-They are available as an ingredient in various concentrations, typically ranging from 42% to 80-85%.
+Made by selectively removing lactose from skim milk, which concentrates proteins in the same ratio as found in milk.
+Available as an ingredient in concentrations from 42% to 80-85%.
+Low in lactose.
+Due to casein/whey blend, can yield optimal results in muscle-mass gain.

 Milk Protein Isolates